-- 63. [LO 3] Assume that Ernesto purchased a laptop computer on July 10 of year 1 for \$3,000.
+- 65. [LO 3] Assume that Ernesto purchased a laptop computer on July 10 of year 1 for \$3,000.
 In year 1, 80 percent of his computer usage was for his business and 20 percent was for computer gaming with his friends.
 This was the only asset he placed in service during year 1.
 Ignoring any potential \$179 expense and bonus depreciation, answer the questions for each of the following alternative scenarios: - a.
 What is Ernesto's depreciation deduction for the computer in year 1? - b.
-What would be Ernesto's depreciation deduction for the computer in year 2 if his year 2 usage were 75 percent business and 25 percent for computer gaming? - c.
-What would be Ernesto's depreciation deduction for the computer in year 2 if his year 2 usage were 45 percent business and 55 percent for computer gaming? - d.
-What would be Ernesto's depreciation deduction for the computer in year if his year 2 usage were 30 percent business and 70 percent for computer gaming?
+What would be Ernesto's depreciation deduction for the computer in year 2 if his year 2 usage were 75 percent business and 25 percent for computer gaming? - what would be Ernesto's depreciation deduction for the computer in year 2 if his year 2 usage were 45 percent business and 55 percent for computer gaming? - d.
+What would be Ernesto's depreciation deduction for the computer in year 2 if his year 2 usage were 30 percent business and 70 percent for computer gaming? - a) The depreciation expense will be \$480 in year 1, calculated as follows:

-Description Amount Explanation (1) Original basis of laptop \$3,000 Assumed in problem (2) MACRS depreciation rate 20% 5-yr prop, yr.
-1, $\frac{1}{2}$ yr. convention.
+Description Amount Explanation (1) Original basis of laptop \$3,000 Assumed in problem b) The depreciation expense will be \$720 in year 2, calculated as follows:

+(2) MACRS depreciation rate 20% 5-yr prop, yr.
+1, 1⁄2 yr. convention.
 (3) Full MACRS depreciation expense \$600 (1) x (2) (4) Business use percentage 80% Assumed in the problem Depreciation deduction for year \$480 (3) x (4)